Coronavirus: A book for children

 - If you feel unwell, stay at home and don’t attend work or school.

-- If your child is currently self-isolating and they have siblings in school, your child and the siblings will also need to self-isolate for 14 days, even if they have no symptoms.
+- If your child is currently self-isolating because they have come in contact with a positive case, only that child, not their siblings, need to self-isolate for 10 days, even if they have no symptoms.

 - If staff or pupils become unwell on site with a new, continuous cough or a high temperature (37.8 degrees or above) they will be sent home.